 Proud to wear DOLPO

-More than 20 years later, he is still selling jackets.
-Not international brands anymore, but products of his own outdoor outfitting company, DOLPO.
-And despite a double master’s degree, he is still studying.
+Twenty-two years later, Acharya is still selling jackets.
+Not international brands like he used to, but products of his own outdoor gear company, DOLPO.

-Acharya and his brother-in-law started making and selling jackets and gear for international companies out of Thamel.
-After losing his business partner in the 2015 earthquake, he was done selling imported items and launched his own line of outerwear named after Nepal’s rugged and remote district known for its stunning landscape.
+Acharya and his brother-in-law, Krishna Ammai, started making and selling jackets and gear for international companies out of Thamel.
+After losing his business partner in the 2015 earthquake, he was done selling imported items.
+He launched his own line of outerwear, named after Nepal’s rugged and remote district, known for its stunning arid landscape.

 “A lot of work went into choosing the name Dolpo,” says Acharya, who considered what came into people’s minds when they heard the name of a place with double-O sound.
 “I wanted a brand that local customers would instantly relate to toughness and mountains.”